checkedc/checkedc-clang/clang/docs/checkedc/Update-to-latest-LLVM-sources.md

 2. While resolving merge conflicts, it is a good idea to have three reference code snapshots to perform diffs of individual files to help distinguish between checkedc-specific changes and llvm-11-to-12 changes:
-    - The `master` branch of the `checkedc-clang` repository at the commit hash which was merged into `updated_baseline_master_12`.
+    - The `master` branch of the `checkedc-llvm-project` repository at the commit hash which was merged into `updated_baseline_master_12`.
     - The pristine LLVM/Clang source at &lt;branch-point-of-11-on-main&gt;
     - The pristine LLVM/Clang source at &lt;branch-point-of-12-on-main&gt;